AdaCore/spark2014/docs/lrm/source/subprograms.rst

 8. A ``global_item`` shall not denote a state abstraction whose refinement is visible.
 [A state abstraction cannot be named within its enclosing package's body other than in its refinement.
-Its constituents must be used rather than the state abstraction.]
+Its constituents shall be used rather than the state abstraction.]

 .. _tu-fe-global_aspects-09: